-In this dialogue, CCARE’s founder and director, Dr. James Doty, will ask Eileen Fisher about her life’s work and what role compassion may have played.
-This event is an hour-long dialogue followed by questions from the audience.
-The talk will be recorded and posted to CCARE’s YouTube Channel and website several weeks after the event.
+In this dialogue, CCARE’s founder and director, Dr. James Doty, asks Eileen Fisher about her life’s work and what role compassion may have played.

 Eileen is the Founder and Chairwoman of EILEEN FISHER, INC., the clothing company known for its simple shapes and beautiful fabrics.
 Eileen ventured into clothing design in 1984.
 Her original concept – pieces that work together to help women get dressed easily – still defines the company’s collections, which are sold at 65 EILEEN FISHER stores, over 300 department and specialty stores across the US, UK and Canada as well as 2 Green Eileen stores, which are part of the company’s innovative recycling program.

 Eileen is passionate about business as a movement.
 In spring 2015, the company announced VISION2020, a bold five-year plan that addresses sustainability and human rights.
 In keeping with Eileen’s belief in collaboration, VISION2020 calls for partnering with other brands to shift the fashion industry.
 “We don’t want sustainability to be our edge,” says Eileen.
 “We want it to be universal.”

 In 2015, Eileen also launched the Eileen Fisher Learning Lab where employees and the public are invited to embark on journeys of inquiry to explore purpose, mindfulness and embodiment through a variety of workshops and events.